mwalmsley/zoobot-predictions/README.md

 ### Euclid Predictions

+This is designed to run on Datalabs, avoiding the need to download images (or upload them to HuggingFace).
+This uses a single GPU and no slurm commands.

 `conda activate pytorch` doesn't show up in the list for some reason so instead...

     conda activate /usr/miniforge3/envs/pytorch